 1. A creditor must file a lawsuit against you and serve you with a summons telling you to come to court.

-If you are having trouble paying back your student loan debt, you may be relieved to hear that the Department of Education has created new rules that will give you more protection from debt collectors collecting on federal education loans.
-These new regulations should make it easier for you to get your loans out of default.
+If you are having trouble paying back your student loan debt, the Department of Education has options that will give you more protection from debt collectors collecting on federal education loans.
+These regulations should make it easier for you to get your federal student loans out of default.

 These rules do not apply to private student loans, only to loans made or guaranteed by the federal government.
-If you are in default you can”rehabilitate” loans by making nine “reasonable and affordable” on-time payments.
+For example, if you are in default you can”rehabilitate” loans by making nine “reasonable and affordable” on-time payments during a period of 10 consecutive months.
+You must agree in writing to make these 9 voluntary payments (as determined by your loan holder) within 20 days of the due date.
 This will allow you to get out of default and become eligible for further federal student aid or other repayment programs.
+Keep in mind that Student Loan Rehabilitation is a 1-time opportunity only.
+It cannot be repeated.

-Some private debt collectors who were collecting on federal loans were failing to offer payments that borrowers could afford; instead offering payments based on a percentage of the borrower’s total debt.
-Such payments meant increased commissions for the collection agencies, but were unworkable for borrowers.
-Debt collectors were also demanding minimum monthly payments without telling people about the more affordable alternatives, even though the laws of federal student aid does not require those minimum payments.
+Some private debt collectors who were collecting on federal loans fail to offer payments that borrowers can afford; instead offering payments based on a percentage of the borrower’s total debt.
+Such payments mean increased commissions for the collection agencies, but are unworkable for borrowers.
+Some debt collectors try to also demand minimum monthly payments without telling people about the more affordable alternatives, even though the laws of federal student aid does not require those minimum payments.
+In 2014, the Department of Education really cracked down on these practices.